 Physical Education (PE)

-Each summer, we hold a Sports Day for our pupils and their families.
-Sports Day includes traditional team games, such as hurdles, javelin throwing, sack racing, and the classic egg and spoon.
-Our families get into the competitive spirit by participating in the parent, carer, grandparent and sibling races.
+In the Trinity term, we hold a Sports Day for our pupils.
+Activities include hurdles, javelin throwing, sack racing and the classic egg and spoon race.
+Our families get into the competitive spirit by participating in a ‘Tug of War’ against families against each Year Group or School.

 In order to support working families, the school has recruited an external provider, P3, to provide extended childcare onsite daily from 3:30pm-6:00pm.
 If you would like to book a place for your child in P3, please contact P3 directly on 07875 724 227.
 You can learn more about P3 here.